 Here, then, the cytoplasm serves to protect the internal components of the cell by acting as the barrier between the internal and external.

 Various molecules (lipids, fats, starch, etc) can be found floating in the cytoplasm.
 Some of these molecules are used to build different structures of the cells.
 Before they are used, however, these molecules float in the cytoplasm where they are stored.

 For this reason, some cells may contain high levels of given molecules in their cytoplasm.
 Adipocytes, for instance, are good examples of cells that store high amounts of lipids in their cytoplasm.

 Several enzymes can be found in the cytoplasm.
 The cytoplasm, therefore, is also a site of metabolism for a number of substances.
-These activities, however, occur at a higher rate in such organelles as the mitochondria.
+These activities occur at a higher rate in such organelles as the mitochondria.

-* It is worth noting that like the chloroplast and nucleus, the mitochondria is not part of the endomembrane system.
+* It's worth noting that like the chloroplast and nucleus, the mitochondria is not part of the endomembrane system.

 Some of the other functions of the cytoplasm include:

 * When stained with Eosin, in histology, cell cytoplasm will appear pink in color.